tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 * If the parent file is included by WebKit (using any web technology: classic DOM `window.open()`, node-webkit's [`Window.open()`](Window#openurl-options), classic DOM [`XMLHttpRequest`](https://developer.mozilla.org/en/docs/DOM/XMLHttpRequest), jQuery's [`$.getScript()`](http://api.jquery.com/jQuery.getScript/), HTML `<script src="...">` element, etc.), then the child's relative path is treated as relative to the application's root directory.

-The former rule means that any module's submodules are being required exactly as in Node and work properly.
+The former rule means that any module's submodules are always being required exactly as in Node and work properly.

-The latter rule means that you may put the necessary modules in the `/node_modules` subdirectory of your application and then `require()` them in scripts on your HTML pages.
+However, it is generally wise not to use the explicit relative paths (starting with `../` or `./`) at all.
+It's enough to call simply `require('modulename')` if the module was put in the `/node_modules` subdirectory of your application.
+(See the “[Loading from `node_modules` Folders](http://nodejs.org/docs/latest/api/modules.html#modules_loading_from_node_modules_folders)” section of Node API.)

-For example, you may install such modules from [`npm` packages](https://npmjs.org/) by running `npm install modulename` in your application's directory (where your application's [manifest](Manifest-format) resides), because `npm` would automatically put these modules in the `/node_modules` subdirectory.
+For example, you may install modules from [`npm` packages](https://npmjs.org/) by running `npm install modulename` in your application's directory (where your application's [manifest](Manifest-format) resides), because `npm` would automatically put these modules in the `/node_modules` subdirectory.

 ### Example: async
 Here is an example of installing and using `async` module: